swade1987/simple-go-service/docs/kubernetes-workflow.md

 Within the `kubernetes` directory you find three files: `deployment.yaml` , `ingress.yaml` and `service.yaml`.

-These three files will need to be edited in order for you to deploy and verify the application is running successfully on the cluster.
+These three files will need to be edited in order for you to deploy the application onto the Kubernetes cluster.

 ### 1. Service.yaml